Ryankashkooli/ELK_Stack_Project/README.md

 ```

-This screenshot displays the result of running docker ps after successfully configuring the ELK instance: Screen Shot 2020-10-23 at 18 27 44

 ## Target Machines and Beats.

 In order to use the playbook, you will need to have an Ansible control node already configured.
 After you have such a control node set up, we will need to perform the following steps: -Copy the playbooks to the Ansible Control Node -Run each playbook on the appropriate targets